Justagwas/MediaCrate/README.md

 ## Built to be simple

-MediaCrate is a lightweight desktop application for downloading video and audio from supported websites.
+MediaCrate is a fast, lightweight desktop application for downloading video and audio from supported websites.

-It's designed to feel effortless for casual users, while remaining transparent and configurable for everyone else.

-Just paste a link and click to download.
+Paste a link, choose your options, and download.

+MediaCrate is built to be efficient:

+- ~0% CPU usage while idle

+- ~1% CPU usage during light downloads

+- ~40 MB memory footprint

 ---